randaldong/LostGem/README.md

 - click mouse left button to perform attack
 - 3-hit combo attack (transit by trigger)
 - apply attack (enemy falls into attack area)
+- disable "attack while moving" (for there's no lower body animation for that) using `StateMachineBehaviour`

 ## Combat System